Meet the Team

 Brandon Morrison, Psy.D.

-Dr. Morrison is a Postdoctoral Fellow at La Jolla Psychology Center and a licensed psychologist.
+Dr. Morrison is a Licensed Psychologist in California with a clinical specialization in Neuropsychology.
 His primary clinical focus is neuropsychology, where he works with patients to help them understand the relationship between brain health, cognitive performance, and everyday functioning.

 Dr. Morrison completed his undergraduate education at the University of California, Irvine and graduate training at California Lutheran University.
-He completed predoctoral clinical rotations with Cedars-Sinai Medical Center in their outpatient memory clinic, Cedars-Sinai/UCLA Health in their acute rehabilitation hospital, as well as Insight Neuropsychology where he received postdoctoral specialty training in neurodegenerative diseases.
+He completed predoctoral clinical rotations with Cedars-Sinai Medical Center in their outpatient memory clinic, Cedars-Sinai/UCLA Health in their acute rehabilitation hospital.
+At the postdoctoral level, Dr. Morrison completed an additional 2-years of speciality training in neuropsychology at Insight Neuropsychology in the assessment of neurodegenerative diseases and La Jolla Psychology Center in the assessment of neurodevelopmental disorders.

-Outside of his clinical work, he enjoys weightlifting, football, basketball, and Brazilian jiu-jitsu.
+Outside of his clinical work, he enjoys Brazilian jiu-jitsu, weightlifting, and football (Go Chargers!)

 Postdoctoral Fellow